-Two of the technologies shown in Table 1-''Blade Path Ŭpgrade (Steam Turbine)" and "Redesign/Replace Economizer''-are candidate technologies that are expected to offer some of the largest improvements in unit-level heat rate.
+Two of the technologies shown in Table 1-"Blade Path Upgrade (Steam Turbine)" and "Redesign/Replace Economizer"-are candidate technologies that are expected to offer some of the largest improvements in unit-level heat rate.
 However, based on public comments from the ANPRM and the ACE proposal, those also are HRI technologies that have the most potential to trigger NSR requirements.
 Industrial stakeholders and commenters have indicated, if such HRI trigger NSR, the resulting requirements for analysis, permitting, and capital investments will greatly increase the cost of implementing those HRI technologies and, in the absence of NSR reforms, states will be more likely to determine that those technologies are not costeffective when analyzing "other factors" in determining a standard of performance for an individual facility.

 For the ACE proposal, the EPA reflected this in assumptions made in the power sector modeling, using the Integrated Planning Model (IPM), to assess potential costs and benefits of the proposed rule.
 In that modeling, the EPA assumed two different levels of potential HRI (in percentage terms)-a lower expected HRI without NSR reform and a higher expected HRI with NSR reform.
+171

 As mentioned earlier in this preamble, the EPA is not taking final action on the proposed NSR reforms in this final rulemaking action; the EPA intends to take final action on that proposal in a separate final action at a later date.
 Without finalization of NSR reforms, the EPA anticipates that states in some instances may determine, when considering other factors, that the candidate technologies, "Blade Path Upgrade (Steam Turbine)" and "Redesign/Replace Economizer," are less appropriate for application to a particular source or sources than the EPA anticipated would be when it proposed the ACE Rule.
-Nevertheless, the EPA is retaining these two candidate technologies as part of the final BSER, because it still expects these technologies to be generally applicable across the fleet of existing EGUs, and because the costs of the technologies themselves are generally economical and reasonable.

-c.
+Nevertheless, c.
 Level of Stringency Associated With the BSER

 As discussed in section III.B above, the EPA has the authority and responsibility to determine the BSER.
-CAA section 111(d)(1), meanwhile, clearly assigns states the role of developing a plan that establishes standards of performance for designated facilities (with EPA's authority to promulgate a federal plan serving as a backstop in the event that a state fails to develop a satisfactory plan ).
+CAA section 111(d)(1), meanwhile, clearly assigns states the role of developing a plan that establishes standards of performance for designated facilities (with EPA's authority to promulgate a federal plan serving as a backstop in the event that a state fails to develop a satisfactory plan 172).
 Based on these statutory divisions of roles and responsibilities, the EPA proposed to determine the BSER as HRI achievable through implementation of certain technologies, equipment upgrades, and improved O&M practices.
-The EPA also declined to propose a standard of performance that presumptively reflects application of the BSER because the establishment of standards of performance for existing sources is the states' role.
-While declining to provide a presumptive standard, the EPA also proposed to provide information on the degree of emission limitation achievable through application of the BSER by providing a range of reductions and costs associated with each of the candidate technologies identified as part of the BSER.174
+The EPA also declined to propose a standard of performance that presumptively reflects application of the BSER because the establishment of standards of performance for existing sources is the states' role.173 While declining to provide a presumptive standard, the EPA also proposed to provide information on the degree of emission limitation achievable through application of the BSER by providing a range of reductions and costs associated with each of the candidate technologies identified as part of the BSER.174 requirements of this regulation.

-The EPA received numerous comments from states and industry requesting that the EPA provide a presumptive standard, or at minimum, additional guidance and clarity on how states could derive a standard of performance that meets the requirements of this regulation.
 Additionally, several commenters contended that under CAA section 111(a)(1), the EPA is legally obligated to identify "the degree of emission limitation achievable through the application of the [BSER]" (i.e., a level of stringency) because such degree of emission limitation is inextricably linked with the determination of the BSER, which is the EPA's statutory role and responsibility.
 Upon consideration of these comments, especially the widespread request for more guidance from the EPA on developing appropriate standards of performance, the EPA agrees that it has a responsibility under the CAA to identify the degree of emission reduction that it determines to be achievable through the application of the BSER.